soumonos/Data-Viz-Dashboarding/README.md

 - plotly
 - Dash
 - jupyterlab-Dash
-- Flask (for the app to run with the flask backend) -The bank-full.csv and portugal mod.csv are for the project done through dashboard.py -The rest of the csv files are for the visualization-assignment-Soumonos.ipynb
+- Flask (for the app to run with the flask backend).

+- The bank-full.csv and portugal mod.csv are for the project done through dashboard.py
+ and the rest of the csv files are for the visualization-assignment-Soumonos.ipynb